Donations Eligible Under Section 80G and 80GGA

 Donations which are eligible for 50% deduction without any qualifying limit:

-Deductions under Chapter VI of the Income Tax Act pertain to various sections that allow taxpayers to reduce their taxable income, thereby lowering their overall tax liability.
-These deductions are designed to encourage specific activities or investments that contribute to the individual's well-being or the overall economic development.
+Deductions under Chapter VI of the IT Act include those sections which provide for deductions that may be claimed by the taxpayer to reduce taxable income, thereby reducing the tax liability.
+These deductions are given to encourage certain kinds of activities or investments made by the individual, which will improve his lot or the general economic development.
+Key sections under Chapter VI are as follows:

 Who is Eligible for deduction under section 80G